 Williams’ flexion exercises have been a cornerstone in the management of lower back pain for many years for treating a wide variety of back problems, regardless of diagnosis or chief complaint.
 In many cases they are used when the disorder’s cause or characteristics were not fully understood by the physician or physical therapist.

-Helpful Exercises for Lower Back Pain Relief
+Helpful Exercises and Tips for Lower Back Pain Relief